A Sensorial Introduction to Tone Bars

-Ask the child to replay the C-scale and ask another child to represent it on one of the green boards, which are arranged one above the other with a G-clef.
+Ask the child to replay the C-Major scale and ask another child to represent it on one of the green boards, which are arranged one above the other with a G-Clef.
 Ask them to build the scale from low to high and then high to low, with all of the notes on the same green board.

 It is also possible to give this after the sensorial introduction to the tone bars, but introducing it here means that the children have more experience.